Nissan Cefiro: Third generation (A33, 1998–2004)

 Nissan released its A33 series in December 1998 initially as the JDM Cefiro, subsequently marketing badge engineered variants worldwide — prominently under its North American Infiniti brand as the I30 and I35.

 For the Japanese Domestic Market (JDM), Nissan offered the A33 in 2.0 and 2.5 Excimo, 2.0 and 2.5 Excimo G, 2.0 and 2.5 S Touring, and 3.0 Brougham VIP trim levels.
 A five-speed manual transmission was offered for the 2.0 Excimo and 2.0 S Touring.
 The limited edition "L Selection" and modified Autech version were also offered in Japan.
 In January 2001 the Cefiro received a facelift, incorporating the larger bumpers used on export models and the Infiniti I30.
+In some markets, the final A33 facelift brings some appearance design changes resembling the unofficially named A34 in Taiwanese market, featuring larger headlamps and front grille, slightly recessed bumpers, and redesigned tail lights sporting a dotted LED-like design.

 Worldwide

 In Australia, Nissan marketed the A33 as the Maxima from 1999 through to 2003.
 Trim levels were S, ST, and Ti—all powered by the 3.0-liter engine.
 In Europe, Nissan continued to market the A33 as the Nissan Maxima QX with the 2.0 and 3.0 V6 engines, producing 140 and 200 PS respectively.
 In most Southeast Asian countries, the A33 was manufactured until 2008 as the 3.0 Brougham VIP and Excimo 2.0 G under license by Edaran Tan Chong Motor Sdn Bhd in Kuala Lumpur, Malaysia.
 In Taiwan, the A33 version was manufactured by Yulon and marketed as the Cefiro, the last Nissan Cefiro manufactured by Yulon.
 In Iran, Pars Khodro manufactured the A33 under license from 2002 to 2012, under the Maxima nameplate.
 In Indonesia, versions were marketed from 2000 to 2002 as the Infiniti I30 Standard and Touring.
 Later models from 2002 to 2003 was marketed as Nissan Cefiro 3.0 Brougham VIP.